piyushsharma67/NewsApp/README.md

 # NewsAppp

-Hi welcome to the News App!!
+**Hi welcome to the News App!!**

-Description: This is a cross-Platform basic app to fetch news from diffrent sources around the world.Through this app you can save the images and share the news to               your loved Ones.
+**Description**: This is a cross-Platform basic app to fetch news from diffrent sources around the world.Through this app you can save the images and share the news to               your loved Ones.

-Steps to use this App: In order to use this APP following steps are to be followed:
+**Steps to use this App**: In order to use this APP following steps are to be followed:
                       1)clone the repository.
                       2)run command "npm i" in the file directory where application "package.json" is there.
                       3)Note:packge like react-native-share may not autolink automatically after pakages installation hence run the command "react-native link                              <pakage name>" and then it would be linked automatically.